 - Ammos Gate Square.
 100 parking spots.
 You can park here for a maximum of 4 hours.

-- Mylogianni Street in the intersection with Koraka and Kriari Streets.
+- Mylogianni Street on the intersection of Koraka and Kriari Streets.
 24 parking spots.

 - Arxontaki Street.
 13 parking spots.